 Starting from Oracle Database 10g, the Thin native APIs are available and are used to send XA commands, by default.
 Native APIs are more than 10 times faster than the non-native ones.

-- OCI Native XA - Thin Native XA
+- OCI Native XA (page 32-21) - Thin Native XA (page 32-22)

-OCI Native XA
+32.5.1 OCI Native XA

-Native XA is enabled through the use of the tnsEntry and nativeXA properties of the OracleXADataSource class.
+Native XA is enabled through the use of the the three and native XA properties of the Oracle XADataSource Class.